Lightstreamer/Lightstreamer-example-StockList-client-dojo/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
   Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
+* Download this project.
 * Create the folders `/pages/demos/[demo_name]` into your Lightstreamer server installation then copy here the content of `src` folder of this project.
 * Build a file to be named `lightstreamer_namespace.js` with the provided generator and put it in the `src` folder of the demo;
   see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).